hunterbridges/blog/_posts/2022-06-05-how-long-is-a-frame.md

 _(For these examples, I am hacking around with some JavaScript code by [Richard Davey](https://twitter.com/photonstorm) I found [here](https://phaser.io/tutorials/coding-tips-007))_

 Let's say we are making a shoot-em-up game, and we have a spaceship that needs to shoot rapid fire projectiles.
-To start off, let's make so where if you hold the fire button, it shoots 1 bullet per second:
+To start off, let's make it so where if you hold the fire button, it shoots 1 bullet per second:

 <img src="/img/frames_1shotpersecond.gif">